AnthoChamb/GHLIMGConverter/README.md

 # GHL IMG Converter
-A python script and module to extract and convert to IMG files used in some FSG games like Guitar Hero Live and DJ Hero 2
+A python script and module to extract and convert to IMG files used in some FSG games like Guitar Hero Live, DJ Hero and DJ Hero 2

 ## Usage
 ### Extraction